The Soda Factory

 What People Love

-- The cocktails: Boozy root beer floats ($14) and share siphons ($30-35) that serve five or six sparkling cocktails to groups, plus Instagram-worthy presentation.
-The Chocolate Passionfruit Martini ($17) delivers rich liquor with just a hint of sweetness.
+- Boozy floats and cocktails: Root beer floats spiked with alcohol ($14) and share siphons ($30-$35) that serve five or six sparkling cocktails to groups.
+The Chocolate Passionfruit Martini ($17) balances rich liquor with just a hint of sweetness.

 The Neighbourhood